-- 1. Access the ECE configuration MBeans in a JMX editor, such as JConsole.
-See "Accessing ECE Configuration MBeans". - Expand the ECE Configuration node. - 3.
-Expand charging.diameterGatewayPeerConfigurations. - Expand Attributes. - 5.
+- Access the ECE configuration MBeans in a JMX editor, such as JConsole.
+See "Accessing ECE Configuration MBeans". - 2.
+Expand the ECE Configuration node. - 3.
+Expand charging.diameterGatewayPeerConfigurations. - 4.
+Expand Attributes. - 5.
 For each peer connected to the Diameter Gateway, configure alternative peers by specifying values for the following attributes: - peerName: Enter the name of the Diameter peer. - alternatePeerName: Enter the name of the alternative peer for the specified Diameter peer.
 You can specify two alternative peers for each Diameter peer. - 6.
-Go to the ECE_home/bin directory. - Start the Elastic Charging Controller:
+Change directory to the ECE_home/bin directory. - 7.
+Start the Elastic Charging Controller: